GenomicsAotearoa/Nextflow_Workshop/docs/session_1/4_commands.md

 !!! question "Exercise"

-    Use the nf-core `download` command to download the `christopher-hakkaart/nf-core-test` workflow **with** it's **uncompressed** Singularity images.
-You can use either the command line options or prompts.
+    Use the nf-core `download` command to download the `christopher-hakkaart/nf-core-test` pipeline **with** it's **uncompressed** Singularity images.

     ??? success "Solution"

-        Use the nf-core `download` command for the `christopher-hakkaart/nf-core-test` workflow and follow the prompts.
+        Use the nf-core `download` command for the `christopher-hakkaart/nf-core-test` pipeline and follow the prompts.

-        If you were to write your own command and options it would look like this:

-        ```bash
-        nf-core download christopher-hakkaart/nf-core-test --revision main --container singularity --compress none
+        Your output should look like this:

+        ```console
+        INFO Saving 'christopher-hakkaart/nf-core-demo'
+          Pipeline revision: 'main'
+          Use containers: 'singularity'
+          Container library: 'quay.io'
+          Using $NXF_SINGULARITY_CACHEDIR': /Users/chrishakkaart/tools/singularity'
+          Output directory: 'christopher-hakkaart-nf-core-demo_main'
+          Include default institutional configuration: 'False'
         ```

 !!! abstract "Key points"

-    - The nf-core `list` command can be used to view local and remote information about nf-core workflows.
+    - The nf-core `list` command can be used to view local and remote information about nf-core pipelines
+    - The nf-core `launch` command can be a useful tool for writing parameter files
-    - The nf-core `download` command is a powerful way to download a workflow and its Singularity images.
+    - The nf-core `download` command is a powerful way to download a pipeline and its Singularity images
-    - The nf-core `launch` command can be a useful tool for writing parameter files.